jusch2109/AAMAS_Markov_Games/README.md

 Environment type, SoccerEnvironment() or CatchEnvironment().

 explore:
-Initial exploration rate (epsilon) for "probabilistic_q", "minimax", and "q" agents.
+Initial exploration rate (epsilon) for "probabilistic_q", "minimax","epsilon_greedy", and "q" agents.
 Has no effect on other types.

 decay:
-Learning rate decay, only applies to "probabilistic_q", "minimax", and "q" agents.
+Learning rate decay, only applies to "probabilistic_q", "minimax", "epsilon_greedy", and "q" agents.

 explore_decay:
 Rate at which the exploration value decreases over time.
-Also only affects "probabilistic_q", "minimax", and "q".
+Also only affects "probabilistic_q", "minimax", "epsilon_greedy", and "q".

 timesteps:
 Integer for how many time steps the simulation should run.